• Skip to main content

 • caster sugar / superfine sugar.

-How to make Pastry for Fruit Mince Pies
+How to make Fruit Mince

 If you have a food processor or chopper, you can whip up the pastry in minutes.
+Process the flour, icing sugar and butter until the mixture resembles very fine breadcrumbs.
+Then add the egg yolk and lemon juice and process until the mixture holds together.

 If you don't have access to this equipment, simply rub the butter into the flour and icing mixture with your hands until it resembles very fine breadcrumbs.
 Stir in the egg yolk and lemon juice and knead the mixture together for a couple of minutes.